 Most bacterial infections seen in modern clinical practice are associated with bacterial biofilms.
 Examples of biofilm-associated infections include prosthetic joint infection and endocarditis.

-- Adviser, Clinical and Laboratory Standards Institute, 2012-present
+- Voting member, Subcommittee on Antimicrobial Susceptibility Testing, Clinical and Laboratory Standards Institute, 2015-present

 - Fellow, American Academy of Microbiology, 2012-present

 - Editorial board, Clinical Microbiology Reviews, American Society for Microbiology, 2002-present